-Note that these score interpretations are based on general patterns, not an experimentally validated scoring system.
-They are meant as a personal heads-up, not a clinical diagnosis.
+(Note that these score interpretations are based on general patterns, not an experimentally validated scoring system.
+They are meant as a personal heads-up, not a clinical diagnosis.)

 How well—or poorly— a person listens is a primary indicator of narcissism.
-Someone who looks to understand what's interesting in what others say, what makes sense about it, is probably reasonably emotionally healthy.
+Someone who looks to understand what's interesting in what others say, and what makes sense about it, is probably reasonably emotionally healthy.
 Disparaging or ignoring others' input suggests narcissistic patterns.
 (Similarly, being all about others can be problematic.
 Excessive altruism invites co-dependency and enabling behaviors.)

 The bottom line is that healthy folks in healthy relationships are able to listen responsively to their own concerns and also to others'.
 They are able to be self-centered in the best sense (taking care of themselves), and also altruistic (taking heed of others' desires).

 I refer to the ability to hear both oneself and others as bilateral (2-sided) listening.
 When differences arise, the ability to do bilateral listening enables creation of win-win solutions, sustaining ongoing goodwill in their relationships.

-For instance, if you are tired, you would listen to that feeling and head for bed.
-At the same time if you have just received a call from a friend who has a problem and urgently wants to talk with you, you might suggest that the two of you talk at least for a few minutes now, and plan to talk more at length in the morning.
+For instance, if you were tired, you would listen to that feeling and head for bed.
+At the same time, if you have just received a call from a friend who has a problem and urgently wants to talk with you, you might suggest that the two of you talk at least for a few minutes now, and plan to talk more at length in the morning.
 That could be a win-win solution.

-By contrast, if you tend toward narcissism, you might respond with an immediate” No. I’m too tired,” to your friend’s request.
+By contrast, if you tend toward narcissism, you might respond with an immediate, ” No, I’m too tired,” to your friend’s request.
 Narcissistic listening is one-sided listening.
 What I want, think, or feel is all that matters.
 What you want, think, or feel does not register as information worth attending to.

 Narcissistic folks actually are often very generous.
 They may, for instance, give away large sums of money to charity.
-Generous giving makes the giver feel good and also feels appropriate, like "the right" thing to do.
+Generous giving makes the giver feel good and also feels appropriate, like the "right" thing to do.
 They may well therefore pride themselves on their compassion and altruism.

 At the same time, in a situation in which someone who tends toward narcissism wants something—and that desire is in conflict with what someone else wants—that's when the selfish side takes over.
-Often, narcissistic individuals can show compassionate generosity toward strangers yet not to the people they are supposed to love.
-In part that may stem from narcissistic tendencies to judge everyone as either higher or lower than themselves.
-Family members may be treated as lowly, while outsiders or those with high status, for instance from power or wealth, get treated with respect.
+Often, narcissistic individuals can show compassionate generosity toward strangers, yet not to the people they are supposed to love.
+In part, this may stem from narcissistic tendencies to judge everyone as either higher or lower than themselves.
+Family members may be treated as lowly, while outsiders—or those with high status, such as power or wealth—get treated with respect.

 The bottom line is that "narcissism" is basically habit-patterns, and habits can be changed.
-Awareness of your narcissistic tendencies is a strong first step that can empower you to notice and fix slippages.
+Awareness of your own narcissistic tendencies is a strong first step that can empower you to notice and fix slippages.
 Learning skills for becoming a better listener can be an important next step.
 You also might want to check out my blogpost on overcoming narcissism and borderline personality habits.

 What if you are using this checklist to score how narcissistic someone you know may be?

 For instance, you can choose that you will no longer let yourself be intimidated or controlled by fear of anger.
-Just gracefully leave the situation for a cool down period (“I need to get a drink of water.”), and then return for a calmer second-go at the conversation.
+Just gracefully leave the situation for a cool down period (“I need to get a drink of water”), and then return for a calmer second-go at the conversation.

 Just about everyone becomes increasingly narcissistic with anger.

 Anger promotes the sense that “What I want is holy, and what you want is irrelevant.”
 That's why it's so vital that in important conversations you stay calm.
-Talking about sensitive issues in calm good-humored ways without arguing has the highest odds of leading to mutual understandings.
+Talking about sensitive issues in calm, good-humored ways without arguing has the highest odds of leading to mutual understandings.